 Cons: It doesn't pull in the USD transactions from Paypal - this has to be done manually.
 It's also a little more expensive than some cloud accounting software competitors.

 Price: Pricing starts at £19/month for sole traders with 50% off for the first six months.
 On top of that, if you’re a Simply Business customer, you can receive a 15% lifetime discount.
+Alternatively, you can claim a 10% lifetime discount by using a FreeAgent referral code.

 Image Source: FreeAgent